dyno-might/dyno-might.github.io/_posts/2020-09-11-comparative-advantage-and-when-to-blow-up-your-island.md

 **Gaining information.** Before our first meeting, I build a telescope and spy on you.
 When we meet, I say “I noticed it takes you 2x as long to make a banana as a coconut.
 It takes me 1.95x as long.
 Bananas sure are hard, aren't they?
 Because I like you, I’m willing to trade at a rate of .512 bananas per coconut (.512=1/1.95).
 This does nothing for me, but you have a kind face, and I want to help you."
 If you believe me, I get a very favorable rate.

 **Concealing information.** You are smart.
-After the bridge appears, you quality realize I might spy on you, and this would harm your negotiation position.
+After the bridge appears, you realize I might spy on you, and this would harm your negotiation position.
 Before doing any gathering, you construct a privacy wall around your island.

 **Faking skills.** You’re a hard-ass.
 You will walk away unless I agree to an exchange on your end.
 I’ve tried walking away, but you don't care.
 I always blink before you, and we both know it.
 What can I do?
 For a weeks, I secretly gather coconuts in the night.
 The next time we meet, I bring a huge pile of coconuts.
 I say “I’ve been practicing, and now it only takes me 1.5x as long to make a coconut as a banana.
 I know you’re a hard-ass and you want the sweet end of the ZOPA.
 I admit I can’t beat you, but the ZOPA has shifted.
 You need to offer me a better deal.”